 Racism is taught.
 Let’s be sure we’re not teaching it inadvertently.
 Let’s keep learning and growing in this area.
 And teach our kids well.

 I want to be clear that I stand against racism.
-And I denounce the systemic inequalities and violence perpetrated on Black, Asian, Jewish, Indigenous, Latine, and Muslim folks.
+And I denounce the systemic inequalities and violence perpetrated on Black, Asian, Jewish, Indigenous, Latine, and Muslim folks, to name a few.

 Social justice means we see and value every individual in our communities.
 It means that the systems in our society are fair and equitable for all people.